-- The water evaporation tray, located on the rear of the refrigerator, may be hot.
-Do not use the tray as a handle. - To prevent tipping, ensure the casters are unlocked, leveling feet (if installed) are lifted, and the doors are closed before moving the refrigerator. - 1.
-Roll refrigerator into place and lock casters. - 2.
+- To prevent tipping, ensure the casters (if installed) are unlocked and the door is closed before moving the refrigerator. - Do not sit, lean, push or place heavy objects on top surface. - 1.
+Move refrigerator into place.
+Lock casters if installed. - 2.
 Ensure refrigerator is level.